chinjyanson/RISC-V_CPU/statements/BrunoDuasoPersonalStatement.md

 This was a project that, although at times seemed tedious and endless, was overall very enjoyable.
 There where multiple creative opportunities and design decisions that kept it very dynamic and engaging.
+The project was structured in such a way that you could learn from it as much as the effort invested, which maintained me hungry for improvements and additions, as you could actively see your effort being transformed into progress.

 Undoubtedly, I feel I have a very deep understanding of the fundamentals of System Verilog, CPU design and logic, and GIT hub.
 The latter was an especially helpful lesson, that I have already starting using more frequently for parallel personal projects.
 Additionally, I learned Markodown language, which I now frequently use to take notes in Obsidian.

-Another very important learning point was communicating and working as a Team.
-I learned the importance of task distribution, efficient communication and As a conclusion, I am very happy about this project.
-I think it was very well structured, so that you could get out of it as much effort as you invested.
+Another very important learning point was communicating and working as a team.
+I learned the importance of task distribution and efficient communication.

+As a conclusion, I am very happy about this project.
+I think it was very well structured, and I truly learned and engaged with the material covered.